beergeek/deployer/README.md

 An Ops Manager API Access Key is required for the Project or the parent Organisation with at least [Project Automation Admin](https://docs.opsmanager.mongodb.com/current/reference/user-roles/#Project-Automation-Admin) role.

+The idea is to deploy per replica set/shard, so a different `config.json` would be for each deployment.

 The `config.json` file must exist in the same directory as the `deployer.py` with the following basic structure:

 ```json